 The transfer of personal data is tightly regulated in the EEA and requires a very high level of protection.
 The transfer of such data is relatively simple inside the single market because they are protected and policed by the EU’s unified data protection regime.
 Even where the sender and receiver of data are in different EEA states, both states are bound by a common data protection framework where the transfer is treated as having taken place within a single jurisdiction.
 This is supported by common data protection rules applied within the EEA, the General Data Protection Regulation (GDPR).

-When the UK leaves the EU the UK will leave this common data protection framework and therefore companies operating in the UK will have to take extra steps to ensure that data sent to and from the EEA is given sufficient protections.
+Following the end of the transition period, the UK will leave this common data protection framework and therefore companies operating in the UK may have to take steps to ensure that data sent to and from the EEA is given sufficient protections if an adequacy agreement is not reached between the UK and the EU.
 This is in order to satisfy the rules contained within GDPR that cover data transfers to states which are outside the EU common data protection framework and who have not received an adequacy decision from the EU.

 An adequacy decision from the EU allows data to be transferred to and from the EEA without any further safeguard being necessary.
 Adequacy decisions from the EU take time and if the UK is to leave the EU without a deal there may be a period of time where extra safeguards will be needed to allow transfers of personal data to and from the UK to the EEA.
 These safeguards will need to be provided to comply with GDPR rules.